Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-create-barcode-in-word.md

 ## Step 10 :

-After you are done with customizing, you can insert the QR code in you document or just right click on the preview of the code and save a copy.
+After you are done with customizing, you can insert the QR code in your document or just right-click on the preview of the code and save a copy.

 <img loading="lazy" src="/images/step10qr.webp" alt="">